KarinOldbring/bloomroom/testing.md

 * Result: When viewing All Products or a selected category, the Sort By function operates as intented.
 If the user is watching products rendering through a search result and then chooses to use the Sort By function, all products on the page are then displayed.
 * Verdict: Code functions as intended on all views accept for search result.
 This is mentioned in the Bugs section in the Readme.

+#### Product Detail

+* Expected Outcome: When clicking either a product image or the name of a product you should be redirected to the product detail page.
+Here you should see all specifics about the product and also have the ablitity to add product to Shopping Bag.
+* Test: Click the different products to check if I am being redirected and all information is displayed.
+* Result: When clicking the product the user can see that items specifications and is given the option to add the item to the Shopping Bag.
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.
+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

+####

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intended.

 ####

 * Expected Outcome: